epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-06-14-how-a-webcoder-begin.markdown

 ---
 layout: post
-title:  "How do a Webcoder Begin ?"
+title:  "Step by Step Guidance to be a Webcoder"
 date:   2016-06-14 01:09:15 +0700
 categories: opensource
 tags: [thought]
 author: epsi

 excerpt:
+  How do a Webcoder Begin ?
   Between HTML, Javascript, PHP, CSS?
   Always start with Plain HTML, then HTML+CSS,
   You can learn Client Side or Server Side later.
 ---

+How do a Webcoder Begin ?
 Between HTML, Javascript, PHP, CSS?
 Where do I start?